To qualify for Housing Benefit, you must be :

 We will need to see evidence of all of your income and savings in order to complete the calculation.
 Other adults resident in the property are expected to contribute towards the rent, therefore your benefit may be reduced in order to accommodate this.

 Home visits can be arranged for the elderly or disabled

-The Turn to Us Website offers help for you if you are unemployed and looking for work, on a low income, retired, bringing up children, ill, have a disability or care for someone.
-They have a Benefits Calculator to work out how much you could claim.
+The Turn2us website offers help for you if you are unemployed and looking for work, on a low income, retired, bringing up children, ill, have a disability or care for someone.
+They have a benefits calculator to work out how much you could claim.